 NWMP who took part in the 1885 Rebellion.
 Dozens of men completed the necessary forms and submitted them to

 RCMP headquarters in Ottawa.
 These were put into their service files.
 The file does not, however, document the detachments at which a member may have served, nor are his pay records on file.

 Discharge Board forms indicate the division in which a man served, but detachments are not noted, although internal evidence in a file may be useful in this regard.
 Census records, especially those for 1881, 1891, 1901 and even 1906 may be helpful in placing a member in a particular location.
 Except in rare instances, the members' files are not as detailed or as extensive as those of officers, but in almost every case, the documentation proves valuable for anyone interested in family history, genealogy, or community history.

-This database provides access to the documents of over 4,000 members of the North West Mounted Police (NWMP).
+This database provides access to the documents of over 4,000 members of the NWMP.
 Each record includes the digitized file of the member.

 The digitized files are comprised of either a few pages or can be as large as 350 pages, depending on the length of service and other variables.

 Important note: Some of the digitized documents, originally scanned from microfiche, are very difficult to read.

 The search screen allows you to search by: